 Cornwall is a beach lover’s paradise, whatever your sand-between-the-toes preferences.
 We’re home to surf breaks, hidden coves, sprawling bays and mile upon mile of golden sands, meaning that whether you want to swim, surf, sunbathe or spend some scenic downtime with the family, you’ll find a world-class beach to suit.

-And since Cornwall’s unique island-like geography means that it boasts three coastlines, you won’t have to travel far to find a beach, wherever you’re staying…
+And since Cornwall’s unique island-like geography means that it boasts three coastlines, you won’t have to travel far to find a beautiful beach, wherever you’re staying…

 On the North coast, Newquay is a firm family favourite, offering an array of beaches conveniently fringing the town, from famous surf hub Fistral to the picturesque Crantock, sweeping Holywell Bay and centrally located beaches of Towan, Tolcarne, Great Western and Porth.